bosagora/stoa/docs/Database_Schema.md

     "block_height"          INTEGER NOT NULL,
     "tx_index"              INTEGER NOT NULL,
     "output_index"          INTEGER NOT NULL,
-    "tx_hash"               TEXT    NOT NULL,
+    "tx_hash"               BLOB    NOT NULL,
-    "utxo_key"              TEXT    NOT NULL,
+    "utxo_key"              BLOB    NOT NULL,
     "amount"                NUMERIC NOT NULL,
     "address"               TEXT    NOT NULL,
     "used"                  INTEGER NOT NULL DEFAULT 0,